Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Speculations on Animal Behavior

-Guessing that an animal “might” bite or “could” bark is not enough.
-Landlords need reliable, objective evidence tied to the specific animal; otherwise, they can’t reject it.
+Guessing that an animal "might" bite or "could" bark is not enough to justify denial.
+Landlords need reliable, objective evidence tied to the specific animal; otherwise, they can't reject it legally.

 Assumptions on the Size of the Animal

-Weight limits or breed charts don’t apply to ESAs.
-Evaluation centers on the particular animal’s conduct and whether any risk can be mitigated.
+Weight limits or breed charts don't apply to ESAs under fair housing law.
+The evaluation centers on the particular animal's conduct and whether any risk can be mitigated, not arbitrary size restrictions.
+Landlords cannot deny your ESA simply because it exceeds a weight limit or belongs to a restricted breed.

 Reasonable Accommodation Requests Under the ESA Laws